Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-04-11-OpenJDK_Contribution.md

 First link to read should be: https://openjdk.java.net/contribute/

-In this step0 is get OCA signed.
+In this step 0 is get OCA signed.

-Although page says it takes 2 weeks, but for me it was fast, I did some mistake in form and oracle team helped me there submitting it again.
+Although page says it takes 2 weeks, but for me it was fast, I did some mistake in form and oracle team helped me to submit it again.
 It might take couple of days time, meanwhile you can prepare your development env ready for contribution.

 ### Prepare your development env
-Popular link you might find on google to prepare env is from jdk11 specific branch:
+Popular link you might find on google search to prepare env is from jdk11 specific branch:

 https://hg.openjdk.java.net/jdk/jdk11/raw-file/tip/doc/building.html

-This is link for latest JDK branch:
+Following is link for latest JDK branch:

 https://hg.openjdk.java.net/jdk/jdk/raw-file/tip/doc/building.html